1. Intro

 The --shm-size=4g

-option sets the shared memory space to 4GB. morloc
+option sets the shared memory space to 4GB.
+Morloc uses

 shared memory for communication between languages, but containers often limit

-Alternatively, you can set up a script to run commands in a morloc
+You can set up a script to run commands in a Morloc environment.
+To do this, paste the following code into a file:

 podman run --rm \